jbakse/compform_notes/docs/week_11_text/index.md

 # Homework Review
+Choose one of your partner's sketches.

-- In one sentence describe the sketch as to someone who hasn't seen it.
+- Describe the sketch as to someone who hasn't seen it.
-- In one sentence describe the most successful feature of the sketch.
+- Discuss the most successful feature of the sketch.
-- In one sentence describe the weakest feature.
+- Discuss the weakest feature.
-- In one sentence suggest a "polishing move."
+- Suggest a "polishing move."

 # Today's Learning Objectives
-- Study a few functions from jQuery and Underscore
+- Briefly introduce jQuery and underscore
+- Discuss applications of dynamically generated text
+- Implementing a "Mad Lib" template
 - Generating text with Markov Chains
-- Implementing a "Mad Lib" template

 # Assignment